If California’s New Blogging Rules Hurt Your Feelings, It’s Probably Because They Should

 2. A blog that is a part of an attorney’s or law firm’s professional website will be subject to the rules regulating attorney advertising to the same extent as the website of which it is a part.

 3. A stand-alone blog by an attorney that does not relate to the practice of law or otherwise express the attorney’s availability for professional employment will not become subject to the rules regulating attorney advertising simply because the blog contains a link to the attorney or law firm’s professional website.
 Those looking to build themselves an online platform, either for their website or blog, may want to see the services offered by agencies like this – https://ram-digital.co.uk.
 Both web design and marketing would be beneficial when building an online presence.
+Of course, if you are a little more technology savvy, you might want to consider building your blog or website using a website builder tool such as Webflow.
+You can learn more about Webflow by reading this comprehensive review.
+Ultimately, in the highly competitive digital age, no matter which route you decide to pursue, it is important to remember that your website should be a reflection of your own unique style and voice.

 The first part of the rules is basic commercial speech, the availability or quality of a service for sale.
 But that’s not blogging, that’s advertising.
 Baer thought it unbearable.